DIY Doorstep Photography

 Step 6 - Get Low

 If you don’t have anything to balance your phone on then try simply putting it low to the ground.
 For this shot I used a mug to sit my phone in and used the self timer to take the shots.
 You could use a couple of books to prop up your phone instead.
+If you want to capture outdoor activities or family hobbies, consider including props like a bike in the shot.
 This angle worked out great and the driveway created some great leading lines in the photograph.

 A couple with their dog sitting by their front door, capturing a doorstep portrait using a smartphone in South Lanarkshire